LucidumInc/lucidum-deployment-seed/boot_scripts/README.md

 aws access id AKIA0123456789ABCDEF aws secret key secret-string
 ```
+   - You will be provided with an asc file containing the encrypted secrets
+   - use GnuPG, or any other PGP software, to decrypt
    - set these secrets at the top of `boot_ubuntu18.sh`

 3. Execute `sudo bash boot_ubuntu18.sh`